 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

+What better way to pack a hot lunch than homemade chicken noodle soup in a thermos?
 It’s cozy, inviting, and an easy lunch you pack in less than 5 minutes with leftover soup.

-Thermos Chicken Soup
+Thermos Chicken Soup for School Lunch

 Chicken soup always tastes better the next day, which is why packing it for a thermos lunch is a great idea!
 Not only do you save time, but it’s a great change of pace from the usual sandwich and wrap.